4 Beginning Your Research

 How have extreme weather events impacted school systems in affected areas?

-How will an increase in the number of charter schools in Ogden impact the local public schools in the area?
+How will an increase in the number of charter schools in Ogden impact the public schools in the area?

-This is actually a great question, but you will have a hard time finding information on this topic, and may only find information in a few local newspapers or on the Web.
-If your paper is lengthy or requires you to use particular formats, such as scholarly journals, you’ll need to think a little more broadly.
-If it’s a short paper that requires just a few sources, and it doesn’t matter what they are, this question might work just fine as is.
+This is a great question, but you will have difficulty finding information on this topic and may only find information in a few local newspapers or the Web.
+If your paper is lengthy or requires specific formats, such as scholarly journals, you need to consider a wider range of sources If it’s a short paper that requires just a few sources, and it doesn’t matter what they are, this question might work just fine as is.

 SOLUTION: Rewrite it so that it’s broad enough to include scholarly information.

-How does an increase in the number of charter schools in small towns impact the local schools in the area?
+How does an increase in the number of charter schools in small towns impact the schools in the area?

-In this example, you are no longer limiting yourself to Ogden, Utah, or to a particular type of school.
+In this example, you are no longer limiting yourself to Ogden, Utah, or a particular type of school.
 You’ll have a much easier time finding information on this broader topic, as there will be more coverage in a wider range of sources.
 That will be more appropriate for a longer paper.

 SOLUTION: Come up with a focus that might be covered in scholarly literature.